het-tanis/prolug-labs/Kubernetes-Labs/canary-deployments/finish.md

-Look at you, learning Linux!
+Look at you, learning Kubernetes!
 You solved this challenge!